 VIII.
-NOTICE PROVISIONS
+Notice Provisions

-(A) Notice from the Supreme Court of Georgia will be provided as to the expected termination of the Order as extended and modified at least one week in advance to allow courts to plan for the transition to fuller operations.

-(B) The clerks and court administrators of trial courts that conduct jury trials and convene grand juries will be provided sufficient notice of the resumption of jury proceedings to allow the complicated process of summoning potential jurors to be completed.

-(C) The impact of COVID-19 varies across the state, and the level of response and adjustment will likewise vary among courts.
+- (A) Notice will be provided as to the expected termination of the Order as extended and modified at least one week in advance to allow courts to plan for the transition to fuller operations. - (B) The clerks and court administrators of trial courts that conduct jury trials and convene grand juries will be provided sufficient notice of the resumption of jury proceedings to allow the complicated process of summoning potential jurors to be completed. - (C) The impact of COVID-19 varies across the state, and the level of response and adjustment will likewise vary among courts.
 Courts should make available to the public the steps they are taking to safely increase operations while responding to the COVID-19 pandemic.
-Recognizing that not all courts have a social media presence or website, the Administrative Office of the Courts will continue to post court-specific available AOC information it becomes the website as on at https://georgiacourts.gov/covid-19-preparedness/.
+Recognizing that not all courts have a social media presence or website, the Administrative Office of the Courts will continue to post court-specific information as it becomes available on the AOC website at https://georgiacourts.gov/covid-19-preparedness/.

-This Court hereby adopts and incorporates the Third Order Extending Declaration of Statewide Judicial Emergency and entered by Chief Justice Harold D. Melton of the Supreme Court of Georgia into this Order as if fully written herein.
+This Court hereby adopts and incorporates the Fourth Order Extending Declaration of Statewide Judicial Emergency and entered by Chief Justice Harold D. Melton of the Supreme Court of Georgia into this Order as if fully written herein.